 Other INMED Professional Master’s Degree in International Health accreditations are also in process.

 Is this an on-line, hybrid, or on-campus degree?

-All MIH course work is online, and includes weekly assignments and optional weekly meetings with the faculty.
+MIH course work can be entirely completed online, and includes weekly assignments and required weekly virtual meetings with the faculty.
+In addition, INMED offers in-person courses for MIH elective credit that teach hands-on skills that cannot be completed online alone.
 Scholarly Project work is undertaken in collaboration with faculty and does not require in-person meetings.
 The International Service-Learning requires in-person presence at a designed INMED Training Site.
-In addition, INMED offers additional in-person courses that teach hands-on skill that cannot be acquired online alone.

 Who qualifies to apply for the MIH?

 Application for the INMED Professional Master’s Degree in International Health (MIH) is open to healthcare professionals and healthcare profession students, including physicians, dentists, physician assistants, pharmacists, resident physicians, nurses, including advanced practice nurses, dietitians, healthcare administrators, midwives, physical & occupational therapists, public health specialists, and enrolled students of all these professions.
 Applicants must have completed a baccalaureate degree prior to making application.

 At the time of application, the following documents will be required:

 - Letter of recommendation

 - Transcript of any and all completed post-secondary education

 - Healthcare professional license (if applicable)